droidwayin/GentleDynamics/README.md

 ## 🌟 Introduction
-This EasyEffects preset uses psychoacoustic principles to enhance your audio experience.
+This EasyEffects preset uses psychoacoustic principles to enhance your music listening experience.
 It features an 8-band multiband compressor (MBC) aligned with human hearing (Bark scale) for natural sound improvement on both headphones and speakers.

 This preset uses scientifically-backed principles to enhance your listening experience: